Review of approximations for the exchange-correlation energy in density-functional theory: Semilocal approximations for the exchange-correlation energy

 One motivation for the introduction of the variable $\tau(\b{r})$ is that it appears in the expansion of the spherically averaged exchange hole [entering in Eq.~(\ref{epsx})] for small interelectronic distances $r_{12}$~\cite{Bec-IJQC-83}, which for the case of a closed-shell system is

 where $S(\b{0},r_{12})$ designates the sphere centered at $\b{0}$ and of radius $r_{12}=|\b{r}_{12}|$.
 Thus $\tau(\b{r})$ is needed to describe the curvature of the exchange hole.

-Another important motivation is that $\tau(\b{r})$ is useful to identify different types of spatial regions of electronic systems~\cite{SunXiaFanHauHaoRuzCsoScuPer-PRL-13}.
-This is done by comparing $\tau(\b{r})$ with the von Weizs\"acker kinetic energy density
+Another important motivation is that $\tau(\b{r})$ is useful for identifying different types of spatial regions of electronic systems~\cite{SunXiaFanHauHaoRuzCsoScuPer-PRL-13}.
+This is done by comparing $\tau(\b{r})$ with the von Weizs\"acker kinetic energy density,

 which is the exact non-interacting kinetic energy density for one-electron systems and two-electron spin-unpolarized systems, and, more generally, for one-orbital regions as introduced in Section~\ref{sec:onetwoelectron}.
 For example, the indicator